hyron-group/reference/appcfg-file.md

 Internal referenced also used multi time in same value

-This will be compiled and import by hyron at runtime. and used like js object
+This will be compiled and import by Hyron at runtime. and used like js object

 Example :